 - Your beneficiaries won’t have to wait for your estate to be settled to receive the money.

-“And, if you’ve named a beneficiary in your life insurance policy, then the death benefit can bypass the estate, which has to pay off debts and taxes before paying your family,” Choong explains.
+You can also name a beneficiary in your life insurance policy.
+“Then the death benefit can bypass the estate, which has to pay off debts and taxes before paying your family,” Choong explains.
 “This way your loved ones will have faster, easier access to your financial proceeds.”

 You can often name multiple beneficiaries and assign a percentage value on how much each person will receive.